 Most forms can be submitted either electronically or in a physical format.
 Some, however, can only be submitted electronically.
 Always check before you begin completing your forms.

-Certified Public Accountant (CPA) firm licensed in the state of New Jersey can assist and support you with all aspects of navigating filing the relevant tax forms and paying your taxes.
+A Certified Public Accountant (CPA) firm licensed in the state of New Jersey can assist and support you with all aspects of navigating filing the relevant tax forms and paying your taxes.
 CPA firms offer an additional level of specialism above and beyond that offered by generalized tax and accounting firms, and your CPA can become an indispensable advisor and partner in your business’s success.

 The team at Levine, Jacobs & Co. has been proudly supporting New Jersey’s business owners with their financial affairs for more than 70 years.
 Our tax advisory services include not only the preparation and submission of all relevant tax forms and payments, but also a comprehensive tax planning focus that equips you to navigate the complex world of taxes and make your money work harder for you, both now and into the future.